mvinesn/spark-udfs/README.md

 ## Running the PySpark example in the interactive console

 1. Open a command line window at the project root and go to the `python` directory using `cd python`.
-2. Activate the virtual environment using `source ./pyenv/bin/activate`
+2. Activate the virtual environment using `workon spark-udfs`
 3. Open an interactive Python console by typing `ipython`
 4. Load files into the interactive console with the `%load` command.
 For example:
    ```python